psychemedia/sin-eater-resources/resources/GUABG_guavas_tinner-baring-gould.md

 "See, Aaron, here's a man has thrown himself on me as is a runagate and a felon.
 See his hand.
 What am I to do — I, a lone woman — ^wi' the like o' him?"
 She extended the wounded member, and held the candle that Master Gaunter might see and judge for himself.

 "This is Eldad Guavas," he answered.
 "I have heard of him.
 He has been knifed against all law and right.
 I know very well such things were done in times gone by, but not for many years.
 I've heard tell of this.
 The sound has gone round the country, and, if he choose, he may make some folks smart for having sentenced him.
 Whether he were right or wrong condemned I know naught.
 He's a decent conducted man, though a foreigner.
 You cannot turn him out.
-What brought him here? "
+What brought him here?"

 "Nay, how can I tell?" was the widow's answer.
 "He came to this house the night of my Elias's lyin' out, and he ate his sin away.
 I sent Lemonday to show him the track to Child's Grave, and by Foxtor mires.
 Whether anything passed that has made him fancy her, or she him I cannot say, but the only word he has said since he came in was her name, and she's been mighty hot on housin' him."